The-Kubernetes-Show/getting-started-with-linux/2_introduction_to_linux.md

 ### What is Linux?

-Linux is a powerful, open-source operating system that formsthe backbone of modern computing.
+Linux is a powerful, open-source operating system that forms the backbone of modern computing.
 From smartphones to supercomputers, Linux powers a vast array of devices and services.
 Its flexibility, security, and community-driven development make it an essential skill for anyone in tech.

 ---
 ### Why Should You Learn Linux?